farhan-hasib/custom-handwritten-number-recognition/README.md

-# Custom Handwritten Digit Prediction
+# Custom Handwritten Digit Recognition

 A Handwritten Number Prediction program made with Keras, Python and other Python modules.
 Trained with the popular MNIST dataset.